If you had $30,000, how would you fight poverty?

 - For alumni, this is an opportunity to bring forth your enterprise building experiences to alleviate poverty.
 Either way, you may just discover what it takes to launch a successful enterprise that fights poverty and improves people’s lives directly.

-If this is you, read on:
+If this relates to you, read on:

 Step 1: Review the challenges.